How Do Eastern Religions Deal with Substance Abuse and Treatment?

 Buddhism incorporates both religious and philosophical approaches; however, Buddhists address issues of moral concerns, spirituality, and even an afterlife without a major focus on a deity.
 Buddhists attempt to focus on their minds and their suffering.

-Buddhism embraces four noble truths that are generally described as being:
+Buddhism embraces four noble truths that are generally include:

 Giving in to one’s desires or cravings leads to a self-destructive path, whereas understanding oneself and eliminating desire and cravings leads to truth.
 The notions of meditation, mindfulness (being aware of what is going on in the moment), and intensive discipline form the backbone of most of the sects of Buddhism.

-Thus, Buddhism is generally compatible with therapy for substance abuse.
-In fact, Cognitive Behavioral Therapy and mindfulness therapy are very compatible with Buddhism.
+Thus, Buddhism is generally compatible with therapy for substance use.
+In fact, cognitive-behavioral therapy (CBT) and mindfulness therapy are very compatible with Buddhism.
 The 12-Step approach is also compatible with Buddhism, particularly if individuals focus on spirituality instead of a deity in the 12-Step philosophical approach.

-The approach to understanding oneself through the four noble truths includes the following:
+The approach to understanding oneself through the four noble truths includes:

 Thus, substance use disorder therapy and 12-Step programs are generally consistent with the approach used by Buddhism to achieve self-knowledge and enlightenment, although many hardcore 12-Step program supporters might emphasize that the notion of spirituality is not the same as the notion of God.
 In general, most 12-Step groups allow individuals to conceive a higher power or spiritual guidance in their own terms.
 People uncomfortable with the notion of spirituality or God may be uncomfortable with the Buddhist approach, and very often, these individuals are encouraged to substitute some other construct, such as knowledge or morality, for the notion of a higher power.